abhishek-bhatkar/portfolio-website/README.md

 1. Clone the repository
 2. Open `index.html` in your browser
 3. Customize the content to match your portfolio

+## Deployment
+This website is deployed using GitHub Pages.
+To deploy your own version:
+1. Fork this repository
+2. Go to repository Settings > Pages
+3. Select the `gh-pages` branch as the source
+4. Your site will be published at `https://[your-username].github.io/portfolio-website/`

 ## Color Themes
 The website features a carefully crafted color system inspired by GitHub's theme: